 Each de-icer unit ships with two suspension ropes to be spread at least 8' to 10' apart

-Mounts de-icer to dock or pilings; can be extended to a maximum of 10' from the mounting bracket
+The Kasco Dock Mount secures your de-icer to a dock or pilings; can be extended to a maximum of 10' from the mounting bracket

 Power House Ice Eater Mounting Options